frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 Software Developer at Globo.com

 ### Short Bio
-Desenvolvedor de software com mais de 10 anos de experiência em linguagens como C++, Java, PHP e Perl.
-Atualmente, trabalha com Ruby on Rails na Globo.com.
+Software developer with more than 10 years of experience in languages such as C++, Java, PHP and Perl.
+Currently, he works with Ruby on Rails at Globo.com.
+He also writes on his blog at http://blog.guilhermegarnier.com.

 https://pbs.twimg.com/profile_images/327284586/foto_gui.jpg

 ### Residence
-Rio de Janeiro, Brasil
+Rio de Janeiro, Brazil

 ### Github Handler
 @ggarnier